Lyme disease and tick awareness

 This series of videos provide a brief guide to ticks, tick-borne diseases and the measures you can take to protect yourself.
 The seven films are between two and four minutes in length.

 Some of our staff have shared their experiences with Lyme disease and offered their top tips for avoiding ticks.
 Download and read their stories:

-- Alastair's story (PDF 95KB) Alastair is an Area Operations Manager based in Huntly.
+- Alastair's story Alastair is an Delivery Manager based in Huntly.
 After working outdoors for much of summer 2014, he was suspected to have contracted Lyme disease.

-- John's story (PDF 94KB) John is a Forest District Manager based in Huntly.
+- John's story John is a Regional Manager based in Huntly.
 Due to a lack of awareness of the disease amongst doctors, he may have had Lyme disease for over twenty years.

-- Julian's story (PDF 33KB) Julian is an Area Operations Manager based in Inverness.
+- Julian's story Julian is a Senior Operations Advisor based in Perthshire.
 He was diagnosed with Chronic Lyme disease after doctors considered numerous other illnesses.

-- Sally's story (PDF 92KB) Sally is an Education Policy Advisor based in Edinburgh.
+- Sally's story Sally is an Education Policy Advisor based in Edinburgh.
 Working outdoors for much of the week, she has had many encounters with ticks and reluctant GPs!